Spanish ship Salvador del Mundo

-Salvador del Mundo was a 112-gun ship of the line of the Spanish Navy built at Ferrol, Spain in 1787 to plans by José Romero y Fernández de Landa, one of the eight very large ships of the line of the Santa Ana class, also known as los Meregildos.
-Salvador del Mundo served during the French Revolutionary Wars until its capture at the Battle of Cape St. Vincent by a Royal Navy fleet on 14 February 1797.
-Salvador del Mundo remained in British hands throughout the Napoleonic Wars, serving as a harbour ship, until it was sold and broken up in 1815.
+Salvador del Mundo was a 112-gun ship of the line of the Spanish Navy.
+Launched in 1787, she was built at Ferrol to plans by José Romero y Fernández de Landa and was one of the eight ships of the line of the Santa Ana-class.
+Salvador del Mundo served in the French Revolutionary Wars until she was captured at the Battle of Cape St. Vincent by a British fleet on 14 February 1797.
+The ship was taken into Royal Navy service as HMS Salvador del Mundo and served in the Napoleonic Wars on harbour duties until she was sold and broken up in 1815.

 Construction

 The Santa Ana class was built for the Spanish fleet in the 1780s and 1790s as heavy ships of the line, the equivalent of Royal Navy first rate ships.
 The other ships of the class were the Santa Ana, Mexicano, San Hermenegildo, Conde de Regla, Real Carlos, Reina María Luisa and Príncipe de Asturias.
 Three of the class, including Salvador del Mundo, were captured or destroyed during the French Revolutionary Wars.